webmad-shared/deploy-to-heroku-react-instructions/README.md

    2. `client`.
 This will contain your React app.
 2. A **your database running in MongoDB Atlas**.
 3. You will have to create and maintain throughout the project a **seed file** so you can tear down dirty data everytime you need and repopulate your DB with clean data.
-4. A running **account in Heroku** for your app.
-5. Environment files containing the environment vairables (and these variables in Heroku) both for your server and your React app.
+4. Environment files containing the environment variables (and these variables in Heroku) both for your server and your React app.
-6. The Heroku command line tools.
+5. A running **account in Heroku** for your app and its command line tools.

 ## 1. Create your root project
 1. Create your empty project folder